Pot magnets and deep pot magnets made of neodymium and ferrite

 - All pot magnets are available in different versions

-Pot magnets: The material of the magnetic core
+Pot magnets: the material of the magnetic core

 The magnetic force depends on the material of the magnetic core.
 The cheapest but also the weakest variant is the ferrite magnet.
 On the other hand, ferrite magnets are very robust and corrosion-resistant and can therefore also be used outdoors.